asnaylor/sc25-dl-tutorial/README.md

 sbatch --nodes=4 submit_pm_mp.sh --config=mp_te --tensor_parallel=1 --context_parallel=4 --parallel_order=cp-tp-dp --run_num=tp1cp4
 ```

-**Note** TE expects the local sequence lengths to be even for CP and equal on each CP rank.
+**Note:** TE expects the local sequence lengths to be even for CP and equal on each CP rank.
 In our case, with CP=4, our sequence length (360 / 8 * 720 / 8 = 4050) gets split unevenly and with odd values.
 Hence, it is necessary to pad the sequence length to the next even value.
 We do this in the [vit_te.py](networks/vit_te.py#L185-L199) file.
 Hence, we pay a little extra compute.
 In general, if your workload deviates from the language model paradigm, then you may not be able to use TE directly out-of-the-box.

 ### Using CUDA Graphs (optional)